Hafsa-Malik/Tweets-Sentiment-Analysis/README.md

 # Tweets-Sentiment-Analysis

-This project focuses on performing sentiment analysis using the Sentiment140 dataset from Kaggle.
-The dataset contains 1.6 million tweets that have been labeled with sentiment (0 for negative and 1 for positive) and have been retrieved using Twitter API.
+This project focuses on performing sentiment analysis on a dataset of 1.6 million tweets that have been labeled with sentiment (0 for negative and 1 for positive) and retrieved using Twitter API.

 **Link:** https://www.kaggle.com/datasets/kazanova/sentiment140

 **Dataset Name:** training.1600000.processed.noemoticon.csv

 ## Project Overview